Springfield (The Simpsons): Ogdenville

-Ogdenville was first mentioned in "Marge vs. the Monorail", when Lyle Lanley claimed to have sold a monorail to Ogdenville.
+The fictional city of Ogdenville was first mentioned in "Marge vs. the Monorail", when Lyle Lanley claimed to have sold a monorail to Ogdenville.
 Ogdenville has also been mentioned in other episodes such as "Saddlesore Galactica", "Scenes from the Class Struggle in Springfield" and "To Surveil with Love".
 In "Eeny Teeny Maya Moe", Maya is from Ogdenville.
 Ogdenville has an outlet mall and is separated from Springfield by a rocky desert.
 In "Coming to Homerica", Ogdenville is a town of barley producing farms that are shut down due to tainted barley being used in a new, vegetarian Krusty Burger.
 Ogdenvillians are composed of Norwegian immigrants with thick Norwegian accents.
 They also are big fans of the Minnesota Vikings due to the heavy incidence of Norwegian immigrants in the state of Minnesota.
-As a small easter egg, during a flu outbreak in Springfield, the hospital only received schemas in Norwegian, which is later confirmed via close-up.
+As a small easter egg, during a flu outbreak in Springfield, the hospital only received schemas in Norwegian, which was later confirmed via close-up.
 Series creator Matt Groening's background is Norwegian and German, which he has described as "two of the unfunniest ethnic groups in the history of the world".

 North Haverbrook

-North Haverbrook was first mentioned by Lyle Lanley in "Marge vs. the Monorail".
+The fictional town of North Haverbrook was first mentioned by Lyle Lanley in "Marge vs. the Monorail".
 Marge arrives in North Haverbrook and finds a desolate ghost town, where the faulty monorail derailed, causing a disaster, chasing away most of their residents and scaring away investors.
-The remaining North Haverbrook locals have since denied the monorail's existence presumably blaming Lanley for the whole thing that ruined their town's reputation.
+The remaining North Haverbrook locals have since denied the monorail's existence, presumably blaming Lanley for the whole thing that ruined their town's reputation.
 Marge is met with hostility by the locals, including a woman who works at the 'Monorail Cafe'.
 She orders Marge to leave her town at once and never speak of the monorail anymore.
-A resident scientist from Germany, Sebastian Cobb, was the only one willing to help Marge out and save the passengers off the Springfield Monorail from suffering the same fate as North Haverbrook.
-Lanley is later attacked by the citizens of the town after his plane makes an unscheduled stop there, presumably tipped off by Marge knowing Lanley will answer for his crimes.
+A resident scientist from Germany, Sebastian Cobb, was the only one willing to help Marge out and save the passengers on the Springfield Monorail from suffering the same fate as North Haverbrook.
+Lanley is later attacked by the citizens of the town after his plane makes an unscheduled stop there.

 North Haverbrook also appeared in "Little Big Girl".
 After Bart is awarded a driver's license, he gets sick of countless errands and goes for a drive and eventually finds North Haverbrook, and falls in love with a girl named Darcy.
 In this episode, the town appears to have recovered well from the monorail disaster, as it is now changed from a ghost town to a thriving community with multiple businesses that Bart enjoys.
 It has a romantic reputation.
 All signs of the monorail have also disappeared.

 It also appears on a road sign as Snake drives towards Mexico with the Kwik-E-Mart on a flatbed trailer during "Marge in Chains".